dhowe/RiTaJSHistory/README.md

 ```
 $ browserify main.js -o bundle.js
 ```
-Create an html file with a single script tag as follows, then open it in a web browser
+Create an html file with a single script tag as below, then open it in a web browser and check the output in the 'Web Console'
 ```html
 <script src="bundle.js"></script>
 ```